caseit-tech-director/caseit-web-netlify/site/content/contact/_index.md

 subtitle: Let's Talk!
 contact_entries:
   - heading: Email
-    text: "We would love to answer you about questions CaseIT 2021!
-Typically expect a response within 48 hours. "
+    text: "We would love to answer you about questions CaseIT 2021! "
     link: caseit@sfu.ca
   - heading: Quick Question?
     text: For more casual inquiries, you can reach us through Facebook or Instagram